 The following six rules will help you communicate more effectively, reduce conflict in your organization, and become a better leader.

 Effective communication is vital if you wish people to understand your viewpoint.
-It becomes even more crucial in professional settings, as fierce competition means that customers must be convinced that your products are superior to your rival’s.
+It becomes even more crucial in professional settings, as fierce competition means that customers must be convinced that your products are superior to your rival’s, or certified translation services are required.
 Unless you effectively communicate the features and advantages of your product, your customers are likely to walk out the door.
 Communication is equally important in your interactions with suppliers, co-workers, managers, and investors.

 Rule #1: Organize your thoughts.

 Jumbled thoughts lead to incoherent speech.
 Organizing your thoughts systematically is the first step to effective communication.
 You should be clear about the message that you want to convey, and it is helpful to have a framework for the conversation.
 Communication is a dynamic process, so you need to organize and re-organize your thoughts accordingly as the conversation progresses.
 This presence of mind is essential.

 Rule #2: Plan the conversation ahead of time.

 When you think through a subject, try to envision what sort of reaction you will evoke.
 Plan out the different directions that the conversation may go, and prepare your ground accordingly.
 It helps to consider the personality and behavior of the person with whom you are dealing.
 How does s/he prefer to work, what is his/her behavioral style?
 Answering these questions allows you to tailor your approach accordingly.

 Rule #3: Be aware of your nonverbal signals.

 Did you know much of our communication happens through nonverbal signals?
 The message you convey through your gestures, body language, and facial expressions will play a huge role in the response you elicit.
 For this reason, your verbal and nonverbal message need to be consistent; otherwise, you will send mixed signals and not achieve the outcome you desire.